network-chadmin/network-chadmin.com/docs/labs/network-academy/shrimp-co/lab-1.md

 ![](/static/network-academy/shrimpco/banner.png)

 # Lab 1  - VLANs
 > Shrimp Co. is opening their first office in Seattle, WA, and you're hired as their network administrator.
-The switch is racked in IDF-A and it's up to you to set up basic layer 2 segmentation
+The switch is racked in IDF-A and it's up to you to set up basic Layer 2 segmentation.

 ==- Lab Topology
 ![](https://raw.githubusercontent.com/network-chadmin/containerlab/refs/heads/main/network-academy/shrimp-co/diagrams/01_vlans.png)